 Today, I will talk about how you can use the Five Forces concept to analyze stocks.

+You might wonder what is porter's five forces.
 Porter’s Five Forces can help you analyze the competitiveness of a business environment.
 Porter believed that there are several temporary factors like technical innovations, growth rates, etc. that affect the businesses in a sector.

 However, to understand it thoroughly, you need to analyze the fundamental position of the company in its industry.
 This position can be understood with the help of the following five competitive forces:

 Let’s look at each of them in detail:

 We know that competition is good for the market.
 It keeps the businesses on their toes and offers competitive prices to consumers.
 However, the intensity of the competition can affect the performance of every company in a given sector.

 According to Porter, the competition is the most intense when the following conditions are met:

 While I can talk about each point in great detail, the crux of it is that in most market segments competitors pose an internal threat to each other to maintain balance and prevent monopoly.

 And, the points mentioned above can help you understand the extent of rivalry in the sector.
 Before buying a stock, you must ensure that you understand the position of the company in its sector with respect to its competitors.